arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 # Security Considerations {#Security}

-This extension reveals to clients why they cannot auhenticate to the JMAP server.
+DEBUGGING reveals to clients why they cannot auhenticate to the JMAP server.
 One normally does not want to reveal anything about why a client cannot authenticate, for fear of giving useful information to an intruder.

 However, in this case the client has already authenticated via IMAP.
 By doing so the client already gained access to all of the same mail.
-The authors believe that the debugging value of the OK response far outweighs its security concerns.
+The authors believe that the debugging value of the response code far outweighs its security concerns.

 --- back